Frequently Asked Questions

 There are also other beautiful decorative engravings worth mentioning.
 The decoratively engraved initial letter of a word is called a historiated initial or woodcut initial.
 The decorative engravings on top of a page are called historiated headpieces, while the decorative engravings on the bottom of a page are called historiated tailpieces.
 To save time and money Printers would reuse the same wooden blocks for decorations until they wore out.
 The practice can be evidently seen, for the more a wooden block was used, the more it worn down, the more ink was required, this is why decorations can appear much more darker and thicker.
 The same holds true for the metal types used to print the text.

-Q: Why were Bibles Ruled in red?
+Q: Why Were Some Bibles Ruled In Red?

 A: For a small percentage of Bibles (about 10%), after printing, each page would be finely hand Ruled in red around the text and extending well into the margins, a job that only a wealthy customer can request to be done.
 To do this tedious job, the tools that the Red ruler utilized was a straightedge and a quill with red ink.
 It is typical to encounter mistakes that lurked in during the Red-ruling, these imperfections are rather really beautiful as they add character to the book.